MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 **Recommendation:**

-- Delete any orphaned workloads or resources if they are no longer necessary.
+- Delete any orphaned workloads or resources if they're no longer necessary.

 ## Next step